 Aged care considerations for veterans

 Due to wartime experiences and often complex medical issues, veterans may have special needs and often require high levels of support in old age.
-The Department of Health, and the DVA both offer aged care services to older Australians.
+The Department of Health and Aged Care, and the DVA both offer aged care services to older Australians.
 There are differences between the services provided by each.
-The Department of Health's aged and community care services are available to all Australians and represent the full range of aged and community care services, from entry level assistance or low care, such as the Commonwealth Home Support Program (CHSP), to more comprehensive packaged home care, including Home Care Packages.
+The Department of Health and Aged Care's aged and community care services are available to all Australians and represent the full range of aged and community care services, from entry level assistance or low care, such as the Commonwealth Home Support Program (CHSP), to more comprehensive packaged home care, including Home Care Packages.
 CHSP is one of the main community-based programs providing support for older people to continue living independently in their homes.
 At 30 June 2017, the CHSP supported just under 24,000 DVA clients.

 DVA provides information for veterans navigating aged care.
 Veterans can receive both DVA services and mainstream services at the same time, as long as services are not duplicated.
 An information sheet for aged care services for the senior veteran community is available.
 For people who cannot remain living independently at home, permanent or respite based residential aged care provides a higher level of support.
 At 30 June 2017, just over 26,000 DVA clients were in residential aged care, representing around 15% of all residential aged care clients.
 The majority of DVA’s aged care clients are WWII veterans and their partners, aged into their 80s and 90s, and requiring increasing and more intense aged care services.
 Since 2008, there has been a slow decline in the number of DVA clients in government funded residential aged care.
 It is expected that veteran numbers will decrease, but their levels of dependency in terms of high and complex care needs will continue to increase.